FIFA U-17 World Cup

 The FIFA U-17 World Cup, founded as the FIFA U-16 World Championship, later changed to U-17 in 1991 and to its current name in 2007, is the annual world championship of association football for male players with the age of up to 17 organized by Fédération Internationale de Football Association (FIFA).
-The reigning champions are Germany, who won their first title at the 2023 tournament.
+The reigning champions are Portugal, who won their first title at the 2025 tournament.

 History

 The tournament was inspired by the Lion City Cup that was created by the Football Association of Singapore in 1977.
 The Lion City Cup was the first under-16 football tournament in the world.
 Following FIFA's then secretary-general Sepp Blatter's recommendation after he was in Singapore for the 1982 Lion City Cup, FIFA created the FIFA U-16 World Championship.

 The first edition was staged in 1985 in China, and tournaments have been played every two years since then.
 It began as a competition for players under the age of 16, with the age limit raised to 17 from the 1991 edition onward.
 The 2017 tournament, which was hosted by India, became the most attended in the history of the tournament, with the total attendance of the FIFA U-17 World Cup reaching 1,347,133.

 Nigeria is the most successful nation in the tournament's history, with five titles and three runners up.
 Brazil is the second-most successful with four titles and two runners-up.
 Ghana and Mexico have each won the tournament twice.

 A corresponding tournament for female players, the FIFA U-17 Women's World Cup, began in 2008, with North Korea winning the inaugural tournament.

 In March 2024, FIFA announced that both sexes' U-17 World Cups would be held annually, with Qatar and Morocco hosting the first five annual tournaments starting in 2025.
 For the U-17 World Cup, the tournament was also expanded to a 48-team format, having previously been held as a biennial 24-team tournament from 2007 to 2023.

-This came with some controversy, as Denmark claimed that FIFA changed the format to a five year package without clearly informing other potential bidders.

-Amnesty International and Human Rights Watch have both criticized FIFA and Qatar in 2025 for not yet addressing the severe human rights violations surrounding the hosting of the 2022 FIFA World Cup, claiming that they are not taking responsibility for what Amnesty calls "the vast number of migrant workers who were exploited and, in many cases, died to make the 2022 World Cup possible".

 In November 2025, Morocco recorded the largest winning margin in the history of any 11-a-side FIFA World Cup tournament, defeating New Caledonia 16–0 at the 2025 FIFA U-17 World Cup.